wn-doolittle/caliper-spec/caliper.md

 ## 3.0 JSON-LD
 Over the last decade the advent of cloud-based, networked applications have led to changes in the way data is structured and represented.
 Data once considered strictly hierarchical like a curriculum, a course roster or a transcript now frequently link out to other kinds of data.
 Modeling bundles of data pointing to other bundles of data now requires thinking in terms of graphs and [Linked Data](#linkedData).
 Caliper [Event](#event) data presents us with similar structures.
 A Caliper [Event](#event) links to user data, digital content, courses and rosters, grades and credentials, institutional and organizational data, application and session data and so on.
 [JSON-LD](#jsonldDef), Caliper's chosen syntax for describing learning activity data as [Linked Data](#linkedData) using a JSON-based interchange format, provides the necessary representational horsepower to describe these kinds of data linkages and specify how data is to be understood when published and shared across a network.

-The [Linked Data](#linkedData) principles first outlined by Tim Berners-Lee that inform today’s Semantic Web technologies also influence [JSON-LD](#jsonldDef) and Caliper: use [IRIs](#iriDef)/URIs as names for things; use HTTP [IRIs](#iriDef)/URIs so that information about things (e.g., people, objects, concepts) can be retrieved ~~using a standard format~~; link out to other relevant things by way of their [IRIs](#iriDef)/URIs in order to ~~encourage~~ promote discovery of new relationships between things.
+The [Linked Data](#linkedData) principles first outlined by Tim Berners-Lee that inform today’s Semantic Web technologies also influence [JSON-LD](#jsonldDef) and Caliper: use [IRIs](#iriDef)/URIs as names for things; use HTTP [IRIs](#iriDef)/URIs so that information about things (e.g., people, objects, concepts) can be retrieved using a standard format; link out to other relevant things by way of their [IRIs](#iriDef)/URIs in order to promote discovery of new relationships between things.
 [JSON-LD](#jsonldDef) abides by these “rules”.
 It features a lightweight syntax and a JSON-based format for serializing [Linked Data](#linkedData).
 [JSON-LD](#jsonldDef) encourages use of globally unique, persistent, dereferenceable [IRIs](#iriDef) for entities (i.e., nodes) and attributes.
 [JSON-LD](#jsonldDef) also provides a means of expressing relationships between entities as a directed graph.
 Crucially, for machine-to-machine data exchange, [JSON-LD](#jsonldDef) provides Caliper with a mechanism for rendering comprehensible the underlying semantics of its JSON-based documents via a mapping of its [Terms](#terms) to one or more published vocabularies.
 In a world where learners now interact with an array of learning applications the need to aggregate data streams generated from multiple sources in order to discern patterns and behaviors that transcend application boundaries is of vital importance.

 <a name="jsonldContext" />